passkeydeveloper/passkeys.dev/content/en/docs/reference/macos.md

 The platform authenticator in macOS Ventura (13) has the following capabilities:

-- creating and using passkeys that are backed up to iCloud Keychain
+- creating and using passkeys saved to Apple Passwords
 - creating and using passkeys on/from another device, such as:
-  - an iPhone or iPad signed in to a different iCloud account, using FIDO [Cross-Device Authentication](/terms#cross-device-authentication-cda)
+  - an iPhone or iPad signed in to a different Apple Account, using FIDO [Cross-Device Authentication](/terms#cross-device-authentication-cda)
   - an Android device, using FIDO [Cross-Device Authentication](/terms#cross-device-authentication-cda)
   - a FIDO2 security key{{< sup 1 >}}